 There are a few things that you need to know before you decide to use the High Density support option.

-- High Density support requires us to generate all the new images, to change the ingestion procedures and to make changes to the web server setup – so do not enable this option without contacting us first.
+- High Density display support requires us to generate all the new images, to change the ingestion procedures and to make changes to the web server setup.

 - Thumbnails and previews will be generated and stored using both the normal sizes (for normal displays) and twice as large (for HD displays).